jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

 (3) The Rulings Panel has all the powers necessary to perform its functions in accordance with this Act, the regulations, and the Code.

 ### 54 Remedial orders for breach of Code
-(1) On determining a complaint that an industry participant has breached the Code, the Rulings Panel may decide that no action should be taken, or do any 1 or more of the following:
+(1) On determining a complaint that an industry participant or a specified person has breached the Code, the Rulings Panel may decide that no action should be taken, or do any 1 or more of the following:
-  (a) issue a private warning or reprimand to an industry participant:
+  (a) issue a private warning or reprimand to an industry participant or a specified person:
-  (b) make an order that a public warning or reprimand be issued to an industry participant:
+  (b) make an order that a public warning or reprimand be issued to an industry participant or a specified person:
   (c) impose additional or more stringent record-keeping or reporting requirements under or in connection with the Code:
-  (d) make a pecuniary penalty order requiring an industry participant to pay a pecuniary penalty to the Crown of an amount not exceeding $2 million and a further amount not exceeding $10,000 for every day or part of a day during which the breach continues (see section 56):
+  (d) make a pecuniary penalty order requiring an industry participant or a specified person to pay a pecuniary penalty to the Crown of an amount not exceeding $2 million and a further amount not exceeding $10,000 for every day or part of a day during which the breach continues (see section 56):
-  (e) make a compensation order requiring an industry participant to pay a sum by way of compensation to any other person:
+  (e) make a compensation order requiring an industry participant or a specified person to pay a sum by way of compensation to any other person:
-  (f) make a compliance order requiring an industry participant that is found not to be complying with the Code to take any action that is necessary to restore it to a position of compliance (see section 57):
+  (f) make a compliance order requiring an industry participant or a specified person that is found not to be complying with the Code to take any action that is necessary to restore it to a position of compliance (see section 57):
   (g) make orders regarding the reasonable costs of any investigations or proceedings:
   (h) recommend to the Authority that a change should be made to the Code or the regulations:
   (i) recommend to the Minister that a change should be made to the regulations or the Act.
 (2) The Rulings Panel must take into account its own previous decisions in respect of any similar situations previously dealt with by the Authority or any predecessor of the Authority.
 (3) Two or more breaches relating to one event or series of closely related events arising from the same cause or circumstance must be treated as a single breach.
-(4) The Rulings Panel may also decide to make orders regarding the reasonable costs of any investigations or proceedings on determining that an industry participant has not breached the Code.
+(4) The Rulings Panel may also decide to make orders regarding the reasonable costs of any investigations or proceedings on determining that an industry participant or a specified person has not breached the Code.

 ### 55 Restrictions on remedies
 (1) The remedies that the Rulings Panel may impose under section 54 are the only remedies in respect of a breach of the Code.